jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CodexContextBackground.md

 ## 🤖 Autonomous Framework ([`auto/BaseAuto.java`](./auto/BaseAuto.java))
 - Shared Auto initialization, seeding, and aim/RPM helpers.
 - LL3A corrections will drive long-range shot consistency and positional accuracy.
+- AutoSequence `move(...)` steps now treat the heading argument as **relative to the robot’s current facing** so translation vectors stay robot-centric even after mid-match heading changes; the builder resolves the absolute heading internally and reports both values in telemetry.

 ---